AlexKempen/Alex_FeatureScript_Documentation/source/robotics/frc-belt-calculator.rst

 To correct a belt center to center distance error, change the distance between your **Pulley one position** and **Pulley two position** selections to match the value displayed in the error tooltip.

 .. tip::
-    The error tooltip can be seen at the top of the screen while the FRC belt calculator feature is being edited or by mousing over a broken FRC belt calculator feature in the :term:`feature list<Feature list>`.
+    The error tooltip can be seen at the top of the screen while the FRC belt calculator feature is being edited, or by mousing over a broken FRC belt calculator feature in the :term:`feature tree<Feature tree>`.

     .. image:: beltFeatureListError.png
         :width: 70%